geoflows/dclaw-apps/README.md

 * python plotting files (setplot.py)
 * python scripts to set-up, for instance, topography.

+**Note: some applications in this repository are used for ongoing collaborations and work in progress.
+Additionally, some may require proprietary data.
+Therefore, depending on the application, not all required data may be available.
+Check with dgeorge@uw.edu for info.**

 ## D-Claw version
 It's probably a good idea to make a note of the D-Claw code in the application directory...either the code commit that was used or (if I get more organized and have version releases of the code) a version or tag.

 ## Running D-Claw apps
-see the README in [D-Claw repository](https://github.com/geoflows/D-Claw), and further documentation described therein.
+see the README in [D-Claw repository](https://github.com/geoflows/D-Claw), and links to further documentation provided therein.

 ## Plotting results
 #### matlab